marieslo/bookstore/README.md

 # Bookstore

-Welcome to the **Bookstore** project, a Django-based web application for managing books, users, orders, and carts.
+This is Django-based web app.
 The application uses PostgreSQL as its database, and it’s built to be fully customizable with a modular structure, including components for goods management, user authentication, orders, and more.

-## Project Overview

 This project allows users to browse books, add them to a cart, place orders, and manage their profiles.

 ## Requirements